catenglaender/marp-presentations/2023/DevConf-September/the-ui-everyone-wants/the-ui-everyone-wants.md

 ---

-## User perspective
+## User Perspective

-* What types of users see this screen and what are their possible user intents?
+* What types of users see this screen, and what are their possible user intents?
-* Does the way how something works match the user's expectation of how it should work (mental model)?
+* Does the way something works match the user's expectation of how it should work (mental model)?
 * **What is the most frequent user intent?
 Is it visually more prominent?**
 * Can we identify a user with a specific user intent and only (or more prominently) show them what they need?
-* If users voiced a suggestion is it actually the solution to the issue they are having?
+* If users voiced a suggestion, is it actually the solution to the issue they are having?
 * Does the user have an issue with the specific view or with a pattern?
 * How can we test/measure if the issue is resolved?
 * What could the user do to break this?

 ---

-## Designer perspective
+## Designer Perspective

 * What apps solve this issue well?
 Is there a known mental model that we can match?
-* Is there a design pattern in delos that we can use?
+* Is there a design pattern in Delos that we can use?
 * What is every single design choice communicating?
 * Does a design choice help or harm a specific and/or the most frequent user intent?
-* Is there a visual hierachy?
-Does it match the hierachy of user intents?
+* Is there a visual hierarchy?
+Does it match the hierarchy of user intents?
 * How can we create visual groups?
-7 groups are better than 7+ ungrouped elements (Miller's law)
+Seven groups are better than seven+ ungrouped elements (Miller's law)
 * **Can the groups be semantic instead of type groups?**

 ---

-## Frontend Developer perspective (SCSS)
+## Frontend Developer Perspective (SCSS)

 * Is there existing code/mixins/tools we can use?
 * Where in the ITCSS structure does this fit?
-* **Can we introduce a more general setting variable, tool or layout component instead of component specific code?**
+* **Can we introduce a more general setting variable, tool, or layout component instead of component-specific code?**
-* Do we really need to override somnething or can we fix what we are overriding?
+* Do we really need to override something, or can we fix what we are overriding?
-* Can this be (easily) overidden by a custom system style (skin)?
+* Can this be (easily) overridden by a custom system style (skin)?
 * What consumer code could break this?

 ---